Grief In Children – Help the Kids Find Their Way

 What to Say to Kids About the Loss

-If you tell a 4-year old that "Grandma went to sleep and didn
+If you tell a 4-year old that "Grandma went to sleep and didn't wake up", she may spend many terrifying and sleepless nights, afraid she might experience the same fate.

 There are effective ways to help your child talk about the lost loved one and express his grief over it.
 If you ask him directly “How do you feel about Grandpa dying?” or ” Do you feel sad that your brother died?” you will likely receive the following answer: “I’m okay”.